Chronic obstructive pulmonary disease (COPD) is a chronic respiratory disease, most commonly due to smoking-related lung damage.

 Factors that support hospital admission include:

-All patients admitted to hospital with an acute exacerbation of COPD require the following investigations:
+All patients admitted to the hospital with an acute exacerbation of COPD require the following investigations:

 All patients with an acute exacerbation of COPD should initially be managed with an 'airway, breathing, circulation' approach as they can be critically unwell.